Jenson Nelson

 Adobe Creative Suite, Figma, 3D visualization, AI-assisted design tools, production files, vendor specs.
 This is where ideas become real products.
 I move between both sides all day — that's where the best work comes from.

-Core Expertise
+Core Skills

 Apparel Graphics Color Palettes & Blocking CMF — Color, Material, Finish Product Design & Development Packaging & Dielines Print · Pattern · Typography Seasonal Collections Brand Identity & Logo Systems Trend Research & Moodboarding Material Selection & Storytelling Production-Ready Artwork Vendor Communication & Specs Team Leadership & Mentoring Creative Direction Adobe Illustrator · Photoshop · InDesign Figma 3D Visualization AI-Assisted Design Generative AI Tools PLM & SAP